accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/obligations.md

 The selection of pages audited and their number must be representative of the site or mobile application.
 Viewing statistics can be taken into account when selecting the sample.

-Finally, randomly selected pages representing at least 10% of the elements in the sample described above are added.
+Finally, randomly selected pages representing at least 10% of the elements in the sample described above are also taken into account.

 ##### Sample for auditing a mobile application